Build an AI skills matrix that values adaptation over expertise

 Traditional to AI-augmented roles:

-Most roles will not disappear.
+Most roles won’t disappear.
 They will change.
 Financial analysts will use AI to process more data faster.
 Customer service reps will handle more complex issues because AI handles simple ones.

 Map how each role transforms rather than which roles AI replaces.
 That creates development paths instead of anxiety.